gillchristian/heros-of-py/README.md

 #Heros of Py

-this is a small & silly game I made to learn python syntax.
+this is a small (_I mean really small_) & silly game I made to learn python syntax.
 Is not the classical 'Hello World' progra/script/project and it was fun so :)

 ```
 $ git clone https://github.com/gillchristina/heros-of-py.git